Make the World’s Smallest Photo Postcard

 STEP 6: Annnnd Fold

 Your postcard now has a front (the photo) and a back (the blank area to write on!).

 STEP 7: Stick the Two Sides Together

 With double-sided tape or glue, adhere the front and back sides of the postcard together.

 Since your postcard is so tiny, you’re going to want to use a very fine tipped pen to write a message and address it.

 You might want to put a special little note somewhere on the envelope saying “look inside carefully!” to make sure your recipient doesn’t think the envelope is empty.

 Then wait.
 You will certainly be hearing from your tiny postcard recipient soon.

 Do More with Your Teeny Photo Making Abilities

 The World’s Smallest Post Service is a teeny tiny letter transcription project run by artist Lea Redmond.
 She sends teeny tiny letters and packages through her site.
-A DIY WSPS kit with Chronicle Books is coming out in June.
 Her creative workshop, Leafcutter Designs, offers curious goods, surprising services and participatory projects.